apache/nuttx/configs/samv71-xult/README.txt

          CONFIG_SAMV7_XDMAC=y             : XDMAC support

     6. The appx/examples/nxlines is enabled as a built-in application.
+       This is a test that displays some simple graphis and can be executed from the NSH command line like:

+         nsh> nxlines

     7. When the maXTouch Xplained is connected (in any position), a new I2C address appears at address 0x4a: